 Dr. Filimona Bisrat, Secretariat Director and Senior Regional Technical Advisor

 Secretariat Host Organization/ Consortium of Christian Relief and Development Associations (CCRDA)

-CGPP Ethiopia reaches underserved rural, pastoralist and semi-pastoralist areas to facilitate opportunities to vaccinate and conduct case search and reporting to maintain acute flaccid paralysis (AFP) surveillance quality.
-The CGPP focuses on preventing polio through assistance to large-scale vaccination campaigns (SIAs), strengthening immunization systems and community-based surveillance.
-In 2019, CGPP Ethiopia began integrating community-based surveillance for three priority zoonotic diseases – Rabies, Anthrax, and Brucellosis – to strengthen Global Health Security.
+CGPP Ethiopia reaches underserved rural, pastoralist, and semi-pastoralist border areas to facilitate opportunities to vaccinate and conduct case search to maintain AFP surveillance quality.
+The CGPP focuses on preventing polio through assistance to large-scale vaccination campaigns (SIAs), strengthening immunization systems, and community-based surveillance.
+Community Volunteers, Health Development Army Leaders (HDALs), and Health Extension Workers (HEWs) actively search and report cases of AFP, measles, and neonatal tetanus and track mothers from early pregnancy.
+They regularly conduct house-to-house health education sessions and social mobilization activities during routine and supplementary immunization campaigns.
+The project integrates COVID-19 awareness (at no cost) and community-based surveillance for three priority zoonotic diseases – rabies, anthrax, and brucellosis – to strengthen Global Health Security.

-In 2020, CGPP Ethiopia operates in 85 border districts, or woredas, across the 5 regions of Gambella (13 woredas), SNNP (13 woredas), Oromia (11 woredas), Somali (28 woredas) and Benshangul-Gumuz (20 woredas).
-The project reaches 6.1 million people, or 10 percent of the country’s population.
+CGPP Ethiopia operates in 85 rural, pastoralist, and semi-pastoralist border woredas (districts) across the five regions of Gambella (13 woredas), SNNP (13 woredas), Oromia (11 woredas), Somali (28 woredas) and Benshangul-Gumuz (20 woredas).